CorMazz/cormazz.github.io/_posts/2024-11-23-homelab-mvp.md

 While this solution does rely on Tailscale's infrastructure, the convenience and reliability have proven worthwhile for my home lab needs.

-## Ministory 3 -- Router Upgrade and DNS Control
+## Mini-Story 3 -- Router Upgrade and DNS Control

 A significant improvement came when I replaced the default Spectrum router with a NetGear RAX20.
 This upgrade enabled: